 - Red Herring: Keith.
 Subverted when it turns out he was actually involved in it all along.

-- Shaking Her Hair Loose: Jenna does this at the end to symbolise how she got away with everything.
+- Shaking Her Hair Loose: Jenna does this at the end to symbolize how she got away with everything.

-- Spiritual Successor: Was clearly inspired by the British thriller The Hole starring Thora Birch and Keira Knightley, which also deals with a young woman who is the only survivor after a weekend party and who also turns out to be lying to the police.
+- Spiritual Successor: It was clearly inspired by the British thriller The Hole starring Thora Birch and Keira Knightley, which also deals with a young woman who is the only survivor after a weekend party and who also turns out to be lying to the police.

 - Uncanny Valley Girl: Megan, Jenna's true identity.